-The hearing was not based around any specific bill, rather it served as an overall discussion and educational forum for lawmakers.
+The hearing was not based on a specific bill.
+Rather it served as an overall discussion and educational forum for lawmakers.
 Today’s hearing also served as an opportunity to establish a baseline of information for the committee.

-Rob Cresson, chronic pain patient and advocate, said, “Legalization can help patients on the margins, who are currently under served by the New Jersey medical marijuana program.”
-After describing his journey in great detail he said, “I’ve got 99 problems, but addiction to opioids isn’t one of them… thanks to medical cannabis,” making reference to a Jay-Z song “99 Problems…”.
+Rob Cresson, a chronic pain patient and advocate, said, “Legalization can help patients on the margins, who are currently under-served by the New Jersey medical marijuana program.”
+After describing his journey in great detail, he said, “I’ve got 99 problems, but addiction to opioids isn’t one of them… thanks to medical cannabis,” making reference to a Jay-Z song, “99 Problems….

-Ken Wolski, executive director of the Coalition For Medical Marijuana in NJ, described the difficulties patients face in the New Jersey medical marijuana program and the reasons to make sure the process is swiftly developed.
+At the Assembly hearing, Ken Wolski, executive director of the Coalition for Medical Marijuana in NJ, described the difficulties patients face in the New Jersey medical marijuana program and the reasons to make sure the process is swiftly developed.
 “We do not need to slow down our progress … we need to speed this process up.”

-Dr. Andrew Medvedovsky, physician with, “We give our patients no viable options to opioids.”
+Dr. Andrew Medvedovsky, a physician with New Jersey Alternative Medicine, said, “We give our patients no viable options to opioids.”
 Medvedovsky treats patients with cannabis as an alternative to opioids and other dangerous treatments.

 Committee Chair Danielson asked Pabon, “What did you do great in Colorado?”